Kathleen Hanna: 2000–present: Le Tigre and the Julie Ruin

 While in Portland, Oregon, Hanna began working with friend and then-zine editor Johanna Fateman on a live show for Julie Ruin.
 The collaboration resulted in the two briefly forming a band called the Troublemakers, named after a G. B. Jones film, which ended when Fateman relocated to New York City to attend art school.

 Hanna soon moved to New York City, and with the addition of filmmaker Sadie Benning, they started another band called Le Tigre based upon a more electronic style of music, similar to the sampler-driven sound Hanna had begun to explore with Julie Ruin.
 (She later revealed to Bust magazine that she was "totally broke" at this time and ate oatmeal daily.)
 Hanna refers to it as part of a "Punk Feminist Electronic genre".
 The band recorded for the Mr. Lady Records label, its first recording being an eponymous album which included the singles "Hot Topic" and "Deceptacon."
 Benning then left the band and was replaced by JD Samson for their second album, Feminist Sweepstakes.

 Mr. Lady Records folded, and the group switched to Universal Records for the 2004 release of This Island.
 Hanna left the band in 2005 due to illness; she was later diagnosed with late-stage Lyme disease.
 According to the Le Tigre website, during her time off from the band, Hanna volunteered as a band coach for the Willie Mae Rock and Roll Camp for Girls.
-She also taught an art class at NYU's grad school in the Fall 2007 semester and attended interior design classes.
+She also taught an art class at NYU's graduate school in the Fall 2007 semester and attended interior design classes.
 In 2010, Hanna DJed at the Museum of Modern Art, later joining the Raincoats on stage to cover the Slits' Vindictive.

 Also in 2010, Hanna announced she was rebuilding her 1997 act Julie Ruin, turning it into a full band called the Julie Ruin with Kenny Mellman and Kathi Wilcox, and that they would be creating a new record.
 The band played their first show at Knitting Factory in New York City which included songs from Bikini Kill and Le Tigre, and one new composition.
 From 2010 to 2013, director Sini Anderson worked on a documentary on Kathleen Hanna titled The Punk Singer, documenting her works from Bikini Kill to the Julie Ruin.
 It premiered at SXSW in 2013.
 In June 2013, Julie Ruin released its first single, "Oh Come On".
 An album, Run Fast was released in September 2013 with the band going on tour.
-The band cancelled the tour planned for May to September 2014 due to Hanna's Lyme disease condition deteriorating.
+The band cancelled the tour planned for May to September 2014 due to Hanna's Lyme disease deteriorating.
 She has since recovered and begun performing again.
 The Julie Ruin's second album, Hit Reset, was published in July 2016 by Hardly Art.